-This is the first master course of Management of Technology (MOT) in Japan established in 2003, and has been providing students with a thorough understanding of the important issues : entrepreneur business, intellectual property, relation between market and technology, regional industrial policies, and academy-industry-government cooperation for research and development.
-The course is designed through the consultation with a wide variety of experts from academia and industry, and is suitable for any scientists, engineers or managers who may have the academic background in engineering or relevant practical experiences of working in industry.
-The one-year master program is for those in employment who wish to advance their career, and the two-year program is for new graduates who hope to develop their skills with the spirit of Technology Management.
+This is the first master course of Management of Technology (MOT) in Japan established in 2003, and has been providing students with a thorough understanding of important issues : Entrepreneurship, Intellectual property, Relationship between market and technology, Regional industrial policies, and Academy-industry-government cooperation for research and development.
+The course is designed through the consultation with a wide variety of experts from academia and industry, and is suitable for any scientists, engineers, or managers who have an academic background in engineering or relevant practical experiences in industry.
+The course offers two programs: One-year master program for those in employment who wish to advance their career, and Two-year program for new graduates who hope to improve their skills from the perspectivet of Technology Management.